craigea92/expenses-app/README.md

 ## What is the Purpose of React Router?
 React Router is a JavaScript framework that lets us handle client and server-side routing in React applications.
 It enables the creation of single-page web or mobile apps that allow navigating without refreshing the page.

+## What are Higher-Order Components?
+A higher-order component (HOC) is an advanced technique in React reusing component logic.
+HOCs are not part of the React API, per se.
+They are a pattern that emerges from React's compositional nature.
+Concretely, a higher-order component is a function that takes a component and returns a new component.